adonisjs/v5-docs/content/guides/validator/custom-rules.md

 You can add custom rules to the validator using the `validator.rule` method.
 Rules should be registered only once.
 Hence we recommend you register them inside a service provider or a [preload file](../fundamentals/adonisrc-file.md#preloads).

 Throughout this guide, we will keep them inside the `start/validator.ts` file.
-You can create this file by running the following ace command and select the environment as **"During HTTP server"**.
+You can create this file by running the following Ace command and select the environment as **"During HTTP server"**.

 ```sh
 node ace make:prldfile validator